heutelbeck/sapl-policy-engine/ECLIPSE.md

 This document outlines some key configurations to make in your Eclipse install to have the best development experience.

+## JDK

+The policy engine uses JDK 17 as a baseline.
+You can use any JDK newer than JDK 17 to run Eclipse.
+It is however recommended to install a JDK 17 for building the actual project.
+You can download a current version of JDK 17 from (https://adoptium.net).
+We recommend a ZIP.
+Unpack the ZIP to a folder of your choosing.
+In your workspace, go to "Window -> Preferences...".
+Now search for "JDK" and under "Installed JREs" "Add..." the JDK 17 providing your local installation path.

 ## Code Formatter and Warnings

 SAPL applies a standardized code formatting style based on the Eclipse auto formatter.
 Import the settings from the [SAPL Formatter setting XML](https://github.com/heutelbeck/sapl-policy-engine/blob/master/sapl-code-style/src/main/resources/eclipse/formatter.xml) file.
 To import it go to "Window -> Preferences".
 Then navigate to "Java -> Code Style -> Formatter" and use "Import..." to import the settings.